jerrywn121/convex_clustering/README.md

 i.e., different points' centroids are close enough to each other, for some predefined hyperparameter <img src="https://latex.codecogs.com/svg.image?\varepsilon&space;" title="\varepsilon " />.

-* Optimization Algorithms
+### Optimization Algorithms
 We provide implementation of following two optimization algorithm for convex clustering
-- Accelrated Gradient Method
+- Accelrated Gradient Method (AGM)
 - Newton-CG

+### Derivation of Gradient and Hessian
+The AGM requires the calculation of the gradient of the objective function, while Newton-CG requires Hessian.
+The detailed derivation is lengthy and thus only included in

+###